In Afghanistan, grief for a husband who shouldn't have died

 Khan left behind seven children aged between 10 and 20 who live with Laila and Khan's younger brother, Ezatullah, who has three children of his own.
 They all live in a two-room house in a poor district.

-They had relied on Khan's 12,000 Afghani ($220) monthly salary.
+They had relied on Khan's 12,000 Afghani (143.8 pounds) monthly salary.
 Both families must now survive on the younger brother's $10 a day income from driving a taxi.

 "I may not be able to earn enough to feed all of them," Ezatullah said of Khan's children, as they looked on.